assistant-ai/jess/README.md

 #### Generating detailed USER STORY - Experimental feature

 Main idea is to generate detailed user story based on provided topic.
 It will also could save generated user story to output file, so you could use (edit) it later.
 This should give user more option for selecting any details he need for his development process.
+BY default it goes acording next process:

+1. Generate basic user story
+2. Generate basic test cases
+3. Generate subtasks based on generated user story file

 Main command:
 ```bash